Physical Therapy & Sports Medicine Center

 Muscle tension and spasms may occur with conditions like arthritis, tendonitis, headaches, or muscle strains.
 Dry needling is a technique that eases muscle tension and spasms to ease the pain associated with these conditions.
-The skilled team at the Physical Therapy & Sports Medicine Center in Greenbelt, Olney, Bowie, Riverdale, Glen Burnie, Laurel, and Silver Spring, Maryland, provides dry needling to treat chronic pain conditions and acute injuries.
+The skilled team at the Physical Therapy & Sports Medicine Center in Greenbelt, Olney, Bowie, Riverdale, Glen Burnie, Laurel, Maryland, provides dry needling to treat chronic pain conditions and acute injuries.
 Find out more about dry needling by calling the office nearest you or booking an appointment online today.
 Same-day and next-day appointments are available.

 Dry needling, also known as trigger point dry needling, is a treatment the Physical Therapy & Sports Medicine Center team provides to ease muscle tension and spasms.

 During dry needling, your physical therapist inserts a thin dry needle, which means the needle has no medication or solution, into a muscle knot, also known as a trigger point.

 A trigger point is a tight band of muscle tissue that may affect muscle function and range of motion.
 These trigger points may be tender to touch or cause referred pain, where the trigger point affects another part of your body.